piam/bjc-course/curriculum/08-cloud-computing/index.md

 Learning Objectives
 -------------------
- * 1: The student can use computing tools and techniques to create artifacts.
+* Objective 1.1.1: … use computing tools and techniques to create artifacts.
- * 4: The student can use programming as a creative tool.
+* Objective 1.3.1: … use programming as a creative tool.
- * 5: The student can describe the combination of abstractions used to represent data.
+* Objective 2.1.1: … describe the combination of abstractions used to represent data.
- * 9: The student can use models and simulations to raise and answer questions
+* Objective 2.3.1: … use models and simulations to raise and answer questions.

 Readings/Lectures
 -----------------